Infertility taboo: breaking the big taboos from periods to fertility

 And in all of this, the emotional health implications are clear.
 We need to treat physical and mental health equally and at the same time.
 At the GIANT health event the Founder of Moody Month spoke about how she was inspired to take action after high levels of stress impacted her period and health.

 Women are also much more likely to experience poor mental health.
 One in five women experience a common mental health problem (such as anxiety and depression) compared to one in eight men.
-Emotional and reproductive health are strongly linked.
+Emotional heath and infertility are strongly linked.
 50% of women coping with infertility found it the most upsetting experience of their lives.
 We can no longer treat physical and mental health in silos.

 Diversity of thought

 We also spoke about the challenges of pitching to investors who are mostly male.
 Valentina had faced questions such as whether periods were really well suited to a monthly subscription business (sigh).
 Billie had to break down perceptions that solutions for women’s sexual wellbeing is a ‘niche’ market.
 The amount of funding being provided to female founded companies also remains stubbornly, and depressingly, low.
 Female founders received just $1.9 billion of the $85 billion total invested by venture capitalists last year.

 What’s clear, is that we need diversity of thought across the whole industry.
 This means having diverse entrepreneurs, investors and businesses – only then will we develop services that are really grounded in what people need – that’s a world that I’m excited for.